Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Two novel volumetric benchmarks

 In order to evaluate whether the circuit implementation of a given Clifford unitary was successful, we prescribe that for each $\mathcal{C}^k$ Clifford operator, the $ n $ generators $\mathcal{S}^k_i$ ($ i \in [1, n] $) of the stabilizer group be assigned, along with $ n $ additional distinct $ n $-qubit Pauli operators $\mathcal{D}^k_i$ ($ i \in [1, n] $) that lie outside the stabilizer group (sometimes called destabilizers), which complete the stabilizer generators to a set of generators for the whole $n$-qubit Pauli group.
 These operators serve as performance indicators in our protocol, as their expectation values take the value $1$ for stabilizer generators $\mathcal{S}^k_i$ and $0$ for $\mathcal{D}^k_i$, thereby enabling verification of the correct implementation of the Clifford operation.

 Let us note that since all the generators $\mathcal{S}^k_i$ commute with each other, one could, in principle, measure their expectation values simultaneously.
 To achieve this, an $n$-qubit transformation would need to be applied just before the measurements in the $z$-basis.
 A brief calculation reveals that this operation is equivalent to the inverse of the original Clifford operation.
-Consequently, this approach would result in a mirror circuit benchmark~\cite{Proctor2022Mirror}, which has its own advantages, such as simplifying the verification of the final result.
+Consequently, this approach would result in a mirror circuit benchmark~\cite{Proctor2022Mirror}, which has the advantage of simplifying the verification of the final result.
 On the other hand, applying the inverse transformation, would double the depth of the circuit.
 Moreover, due to its symmetric structure, such a circuit could be insensitive to certain types of systematic errors.
-Taking all these into account, we avoid this approach and choose to measure the expectation value of each operator separately.
+For these reasons, we avoid this approach and choose to measure the expectation value of each operator separately.

 The total number of operators that could be measured in one step of the benchmark protocol is $2nK$, which scales linearly with $n$.
 However, for large values of $n$, this can become challenging on NISQ devices.
 Therefore, in order to keep the benchmark practically feasible, we limit the number of measurements.
 In each $n$-qubit step of the protocol, we require that the expectation values of $n_{\text{m}} = 4$ different, randomly selected stabilizer and non-stabilizer operators be measured.